Please call 01225 426 354 if your question is not addressed below

 Yes, we’d be happy to do this.
 Traditionally wedding cake was served with coffee, but we’ve found that more and more people prefer to serve their cake as part of their evening food.
 We will cut and serve your cake free of charge.
-If you would like to have your cake served as dessert, there is a small charge per person for this as we will serve it plated and garnished with fresh summer fruits and jugs of cream.
+If you would like to have your cake served as dessert, there is a small charge per person.
+We usually recommend a garnish of summer berries and jugs of cream.

 Can we tailor the menu?
 For example, we love the sound of the beef, but we’d like it with dauphinoise potatoes rather than roasties!

 Absolutely.
 It is your day – not ours!
 We’re very happy to tailor menus to suit you and to discuss ideas with you.
-We will tell you if anything is not suitable for banqueting.
+We will advise if suggestions are not feasible.

 Can you cater for special dietary requirements?